 Accepted Infraspecific Names (2) (Updated on 11-9-22 from POWO): *Chaerophyllum procumbens var. procumbens (autonym), Chaerophyllum procumbens var. shortii Torr. & A.Gray. *When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
 All have their own list of synonyms…

 The genus, Chaerophyllum L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 70 accepted species in the genus (as of 4-12-20 when I am updating this page).
-It is a member of the Apiaceae Family with a total of 444 genera.
-Those numbers could change periodically as updates are made.
+As of 11-9-22 when this page was last updated, Plants of the World Online lists 69 species in the genus.
+It is a member of the plant family Apiaceae with a total of 444 genera.
+Those numbers could change periodically as updates are made on POWO.

-The distribution map for Chaerophyllum procumbens above is from the USDA Plants Database.
-The map on Plants of the World Online doesn’t show the range this map does.
+The above distribution map for Chaerophyllum procumbens is from Plants of the World Online.
+Areas in green are where the species is native.

 Just about any wooded area on the farm has an ample supply of this wildflower.
 The Chaerophyllum procumbens, also known as Spreading Wild Chervil, is an annual that can either come up in the spring or winter depending on your climate and temperature.
 It also shares the common name, Wild Chervil, with its cousin Chaerophyllum tainturieri.
-The two species are virtually indistinguishable from one another until they produce fruit and seeds.
+The two species are virtually indistinguishable from one another until they produce fruit and seeds (see last photo).